chrisco/aws-serverless/README.md

+# aws-serverless
-# aws-serverless - A small AWS serverless project for learning and fun
+*A small AWS serverless project for learning and fun*

 ## 1: Getting Started